 In today's highly competitive business arena, the ultimate goal of all senior management staff is to "get more done with fewer resources."
 As a Project manager, you need to be able to deliver the same quality of results or even better results with just a few highly productive team members.

 Here, when we speak of resources, we are referring to the people on your team.
 While getting more work done with fewer people may seem like a tall order or even impossible, you can hit your goals comfortably, without burning your team out, when you know how to do it.

 It all starts from here.
 When you've got fewer people on the job, you need to use them in the best way possible.
 This doesn't mean you have to overload the workhorses on your team with extra tasks.
 You need to ensure that you allocate the right tasks to the right people, without making anyone on the team feel overloaded.

-Start by analyzing the skill sets of each member on your team.
-Matching the right person to the right task based on their skill set is a great way to boost team productivity and to increase the quality of the results.
+Start by analyzing the skill sets of each member of your team.
+Matching the right person to the right task based on their skill set is a great way to boost team productivity and increase the quality of the results.

-While allocating tasks, you need to factor in the vacation time and other leaves of each team member so that projects don't get stalled up due to the non-availability of resources.
-This is where resource management software like the eResource Scheduler is a huge lifesaver.
+While allocating tasks, you need to factor in the vacation time and other leaves of each team member so that projects don't get stalled due to the non-availability of resources.
+This is where staff scheduling software like the eResource Scheduler is a huge lifesaver.

-Loaded with plenty of time-saving features, intuitive reports, an easy-to-use dashboard, you get a clear idea of all the resources in hand – their availability, what they are working on, and much more.
+Loaded with plenty of time-saving features, intuitive reports, and an easy-to-use dashboard, you get a clear idea of all the resources in hand – their availability, what they are working on, and much more.
 The greater the visibility over your resources and the tasks in hand, the easier it is to match the right person to the right job.

 This means – fewer mistakes, quicker results, and less time managing resources – all of which help to increase the productivity of your team.